 iOS 14.7 release date

-What's in iOS 14.7?
+What's new in iOS 14.7?

 Multiple timers on HomePod

-The beta includes the ability to set several timers on the HomePod - not only via Siri on the HomePod, which you can already do, but also via the Home app on the iPhone.
-Via 9to5Mac.
+You can now set multiple timers on the HomePod - not only via Siri on the HomePod (which you can already do), but also via the Home app on the iPhone.
+Game-changer!

 Air quality information

 Battery drain issue

+When it was released in May, iOS 14.5.1 introduced battery drain issues for some users.
 Then iOS 14.6 bought even wider battery drain and overheating issues, with some users reporting that their batteries deplete rapidly in just a few minutes.

-How to get the iOS 14.7
+How to get iOS 14.7